jlahteen/juhta.net/README.md

 ## Feedback

-The author of Juhta.NET is Juha Lähteenmäki.
-You can connect with the author on [Twitter](https://twitter.com/jlahteen) or [LinkedIn](https://fi.linkedin.com/in/juhalahteenmaki).

 The author will hope to receive any kind of feedback.
 Please use [GitHub](http://github.com/jlahteen/juhta.net) or [Twitter](https://twitter.com/juhtanet) for the discussion.
 You can also send email to <support@juhta.net>.

 Please note that Juhta.NET has no official support, but the author will react to any findings related to the incorrect functionality or instability of Juhta.NET.

+## About the Author

+The author of Juhta.NET is Juha Lähteenmäki.
+He has over 20 years of experience in software development and architectures.
+Furthermore, the author has been using .NET Framework technologies since they were first released back in 2002.

+You can connect with the author on [Twitter](https://twitter.com/jlahteen) or [LinkedIn](https://fi.linkedin.com/in/juhalahteenmaki).